Choosing a Pop Top Roof for your Campervan Conversion

 Choosing a professional conversion company

 Choosing a professional conversion company is very important.
-The most common problem when installing a pop top roof is cutting into the wiring harness, this is a very expensive problem to fix and can mean your van is unusable.
+The most common problem when installing a pop top roof is cutting into the wiring harness; this is a costly problem to fix and can mean your van is unusable.

 - Strip out vehicle interior